San Diego Slammers: Hosmer hits historic HR, Pads top Texas

 The Padres’ slams in three straight games had been the most in the big leagues since 2006 and the most in the NL the Cleveland Spiders did it in 1895 against the Boston Beaneaters.

+He said he missed a good first pitch changeup, but “just tried to stay with my approach, try to get something in the air and find a way to get those runs in.”

+The Padres are “doing a good job of loading the bases.
+They’re all doing a good job of missing the take sign.
+I don’t know,” rookie manager Jayce Tingler said with a chuckle.
+“I don’t know what to say.
+They’re creating opportunities, they’re getting pressure in the zone, guys are getting out of the zone and we load them up and they’ve been ready to hit.”

 San Diego’s bullpen had another shaky performance, allowing the Rangers to twice overcome deficits in the late innings.
-The Padres didn’t use reliever Drew Pomeranz even though rookie manager Jayce Tingler has said he is healthy.
+Although Tingler had said earlier in the day that veteran reliever Drew Pomeranz was healthy, he said afterward that the left-hander was unavailable due to tightness in his shoulder and is day-to-day.

 With the score tied at 7 in the 10th and Myers on second, rookie Jake Cronenworth singled to center and fielder Scott Heineman bobbled the ball, allowing Myers to score.